wlsf82/protractor-and-webrtc/README.md

 These new methods are used to (in this order):

 - Start a new browser in the exact same room where the first browser is (note that a `browser` argument is needed, since this is used in the `forkNewDriverInstance(true)`.
 The `true` argument means that the new browser instance will use the same URL of the base browser).
-- Return the first incoming photo on `browser2` (note that a `browser2` argument is needed and that `browser2.element` is stored in the variable named as `element2`.
-This is necessary to locate elements in the second browser).
+- Return the first incoming photo on `browser2` (note that a `browser2` argument is needed and that `browser2.element` is used to locate the element in the second browser).
 - Return all the incoming photos from `browser2` (the same logic of the previous method is applied here).
 - Return a promise that two incoming photos available inside the `incomingPhotosElement` (note that this element is passed as an argument to the function).